Publisher terms and conditions

 - One fee = one print-out: For each copy of a document that an outlet prints out, it must pay a separate licence fee.
 (For example, if an outlet pays to make one print-out of The Great Gatsby, it is only allowed to print it out once.)
 As such, an outlet may only sell this one print-out to one customer.

 - Customer's full name, every time: An outlet must provide the customer's full name (e.g. first and last name) each time it buys a licence.
-The customer's name will then appear on each page of their document, along with a unique tracking code.
+When printing on demand, the customer's name will then appear on each page of their document, along with a unique tracking code.
 An outlet may not re-print one customer's document for another customer.

 Compensation and currency

-The Rightsholder will determine the rights fee paid by an outlet for each publication in dollars.
-Paperight will pay to the Rightsholder 80% of these rights fees, as received in its South African accounts for completed sales.
+The Rightsholder will determine the licence fee to be paid by an outlet for each copy in United States dollars.
+Paperight will pay to the Rightsholder 80% of these licence fees, converted to the publisher’s designated currency at a commercial rate at the time of each completed transaction.
+The commercial rate used by Paperight shall be available on request.

-Paperight will pay earnings from licence sales to the Rightsholder once a month for sales up to the end of the previous month.
-If sales revenue is withheld by financial or regulatory processes (e.g. withholding amounts held by credit-card payment companies to cover chargebacks), earnings will be reduced accordingly until that revenue is actually received by Paperight.
+Paperight will pay earnings from licence sales to the Rightsholder at the Rightsholder's request, up to once a month.
+If sales revenue is withheld by financial or regulatory processes (e.g. withholding amounts held by credit-card payment companies to cover chargebacks), earnings may be reduced accordingly until that revenue is actually received by Paperight.
 Paperight will provide a statement to the Rightsholder detailing these licence sales, including sales quantities and the value of licences sold by title or identifier.

-When a registered outlet requests a copyright work (e.g. a book, journal or document) on paperight.com, they are automatically granted a license by the Rightsholder to reproduce and distribute the requested copyright works which the Rightsholder has made available through Paperight.
+When a registered outlet requests a licence to print or copy a copyright work (e.g. a book, journal or document) on paperight.com, they are automatically granted a license by the Rightsholder to reproduce and distribute the requested copyright works which the Rightsholder has made available through Paperight.
 The Rightsholder authorises Paperight to exercise any of the exclusive rights granted by law to the Rightsholder in order to enable Paperight to make the copyright works available to registered outlets in terms of this agreement, including but not limited to reproduction, distribution and transmission of the works.
+The licences granted to outlets and Paperight are non-exclusive.
+The Rightsholder retains the right to grant other licences to the works.

 Warranty disclaimer and limitation of liability